Blood Pressure; Environment and Public Health; Gynecology; Physiology; Polycystic Ovary Syndrome; Reproductive Medicine; Orthostatic Intolerance

 We have examined these systems in older post-menopausal, women before and during treatment with estrogen.
 We have also used the birth control pill to control the levels of estrogen and progesterone in young women.
 We have used medications to temporarily suppress the menstrual cycle in young women while adding back estrogen, progesterone or testosterone to study the effects of these hormones on body fluid regulation under more controlled conditions.
 We also examine the impact of these hormones on cardiovascular health and function in women with Polycystic Ovary Syndrome, endometriosis and in transgenders.

 Specialized Environmental physiology; Reproductive hormone effects on temperature and body fluid regulation; Polycystic Ovary Syndrome; Orthostatic tolerance; Blood pressure regulation

 Extensive Research Description

 Adequate body fluid and cardiovascular regulation are essential to respond to environmental challenges.
-Over my first seven years at Yale we demonstrated that estradiol, with and without progesterone, alters the osmotic regulation of arginine vasopressnin (AVP).
+Over my first years at Yale we demonstrated that estradiol, with and without progesterone, alters the osmotic regulation of arginine vasopressnin (AVP).
 Moreover, my laboratory has shown under a variety conditions and within both aging and younger populations that this is a change in osmotic set point for the control of AVP.
 We came to this conclusion because there is little change in renal free water clearance, the primary fluid regulation variable controlled by AVP.
 In addition we demonstrated that estradiol and progesterone not only affect osmotic regulation of AVP, but also affect body fluid distribution across the compartments (interstitial, intra- and extra-cellular, plasma) and may have important implications for the development of edema in women.

 R21 HL093450 Title: Compromised microcirculation in women with Polycystic Ovary Syndrome P.I.
 Nina Stachenfeld